Australian Born, British Bred: Barred from Parliament

 However, there are now many signs that Australian citizenship is not valued as a privilege in quite the way it should be.

+Consider the case of Fatima Payman, a dual Afghan Australian citizen.
 Senator Payman tried to renounce her citizenship when she applied to be the Labor Party’s candidate in 2021, but the Afghan government was so dysfunctional, it wasn’t able to process it.
-According to the High Court, she has done all that is required, as least until she attempts to be re-elected.
+According to the High Court, she has done all that is required, at least until she attempts to be re-elected.
 Alexander Voltz of the Australian Monarchist League, asks why she has not “undertaken to renounce it via Australia’s consular mechanisms in Doha, as an act of good faith to the Australian, not Afghan, citizens she represents in the Senate.”
 (Skynews) Why is she waiting?
+Senator Payman retains her Muslim faith and her dress code advertises her sexist, religious convictions.
+In 2024 she was so committed to recognition of Palestinian statehood that she defied the Labor party caucus and was subsequently pressured by the PM and party colleagues to leave the party and leave the Senate.
+She remained in the Senate as an Independent.
+The Labor government formally recognized Palestine the following year (PM).
+She also used the phrase “from the river to the sea, Palestine will be free”, which has since been banned as hate speech.
+(ABC) How can impetuous people with strong foreign allegiances and customs that conflict with our own who have dual citizenship with basket case countries get into our parliament?
+It seems to me the intention of the dual citizenship ban in the constitution is being thwarted, despite the High Court’s stricter interpretation of s 44(i) (the ‘1990s approach’).

 If the High Court upheld a ‘1900 approach’ to s 44(i), it would not change Fatima Payman’s obligations because she is clearly aware of her dual citizenship.